nncl/nncl/README.md

-# Hi there! 👋 I'm Cauê, or Bruno, a Software Developer
+# Hi there! 👋 I'm Bruno, a Software Developer

 ## About Me
 - 📱 I specialize in developing mobile apps and games for both mobile devices and IoT.